INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 2. Mandatory geomagnetic field data
 3. Optional extra metadata

-The mandatory metadata consists of 5 fields, all of which must be present in every JSON data message:
+The mandatory metadata consists of 2 fields, all of which must be present in every JSON data message:

-1. "iagaCode": The observatory's IAGA code.
-2. "elementsRecorded": A list of geomagnetic field elements recorded in the data, 1 character per element.
+1. "elementsRecorded": A list of geomagnetic field elements recorded in the data, 1 character per element.
 Valid values are constrained by a list, which can be seen in the [schema definition](ImagMQTTSchema.json).
-3. "startDate": The date and time of the first data sample, in ISO8601 format.
+2. "startDate": The date and time of the first data sample, in ISO8601 format.
 The string is truncated to the appropriate precision for the data cadence (ie. all fields except milli-seconds for 1-second data, all fields except seconds and milli-seconds for 1-minute data).
-4. "cadence": The sample period for the data as an ISO8601 duration.
-Since the Edinburgh GIN only accepts 1-second and 1-minute data, the only valid cadences are "pt1s" and "pt1m".
-5. "publicationLevel": A number indicating the level of processing applied to the data:

-  - 1 = The data is unprocessed and as recorded at the observatory with no changes made.
-  - 2 = Some edits have been made such as gap filling and spike removal and a preliminary baseline added.
-  - 3 = The data is at the level required for production of an initial bulletin or for quasi-definitive publication.
-  - 4 = The data has been finalised and no further changes are intended.
+The topic used to publish data to the MQTT broker includes 3 further pieces of metadata (IAGA code, cadence, publication level) that are also used to describe the data being transmitted.

-The mandatory geomagnetic field data consists of either 3 or 4 arrays.
-The arrays must all be the same length and contain only numbers or the value "null" to indicate a missing sample.
+The mandatory geomagnetic field data consists of anything between 1 and 4 arrays corresponding to the elements recorded.
+Individual elements of the geomagnetic field may be sent together in a message or in separate messages, so that, for example, data from a vector instrument and a separate scalar instrument do not need to be combined into a single message to be sent.
+An entirely missing scalar element does not need to be sent at all.
+The arrays sent in a single message must all be the same length and contain only numbers or the value "null" to indicate a missing sample.
 Valid arrays are:

 - "geomagneticFieldX": Magnetic field vector strength in nT, x component, geographic coordinates.
 - "geomagneticFieldY": Magnetic field vector strength in nT, y component, geographic coordinates.